doggedwings/Cube-Solver-Robot/README.md

 ## How It Works

 You scramble a cube and place it in the frame.
-Open the web app on your phone, calibrate the 6 colors, and scan all 6 faces by holding the cube up to the camera one face at a time.
+Open the web app on your phone, calibrate the 6 colours, and scan all 6 faces by holding the cube up to the camera one face at a time.
 The app figures out the cube state, runs it through a solving algorithm, and sends the move sequence to the robot, which then physically executes every turn until the cube is solved.

 ## Hardware Specs